openshift-knative/docs/versions/v060/rn-knative-v060-OCP-41.md

 ## General Information

 ### Release components
-The following components have been tested on the OpenShift 4.1 cluster in this release;
+The following components have been tested on the OpenShift 4.1 cluster in this release:

 |Component|Version|